developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 * The directory is <b>visible to Android File Browser</b>, which can be used to manage its contents.
 * The file is <b>accessible via Android Debug Bridge (ADB)</b> 'pull' and 'push' commands.

-> <b>Note</b>: Use caution when exposing File Broswer to users; it can be used to manipulate the EHS config file and change security or other settings.
+> <b>Note</b>: Use caution when exposing File Browser to users; it can be used to manipulate the EHS config file and change security or other settings.

 #### Config File Access